TheTessaMurphy/TheTessaMurphy.github.io/How to Create Express App.md

 ## Summary

-In this article you've learned how to send data to the server from the client side, how to extract that data and write to a file on the server side, and how to retrieve that data from the file you created.
+In this post you've learned how to send data to the server from the client side, how to extract that data and write to a file on the server side, and how to retrieve that data from the file you created.
 Again, this is only one way to do it.
-What I've tried to do is show both sides of the equation, the client-side and the server side, with enough explanation so that you understand how it works, and with a couple of resources thrown in if you'd like a deeper understanding of the steps involved.
+What I've tried to do is show both sides of the equation, the client-side and the server side, with enough explanation so that you understand how it works.
+I've also referenced a few other resources in case you'd like a deeper understanding of the steps involved.

 Happy Coding.